ContainerSolutions/terraform-mesos/README.md

 # Container Solutions Terraform Mesos

+*Please note that this project hasn't been updated since 2016 and hence we've decided to archive it.
+The code is likely obsolete, as it uses old versions of Terraform, Google Cloud SDK and Mesos.*

 ## How to set up a Mesos cluster on the Google Cloud using Terraform

 ### Install Terraform